operand/agency/site/_articles/access_control.md

 # Access Control

-> ⚠⚠⚠️️️️ Access control is experimental.
-Please share your feedback. ⚠⚠⚠
+> ❗️Access control is experimental.
+Please share your feedback.

 Access policies may be used to control when actions can be invoked by agents.
 All actions may declare an access policy like the following example: